Skip to main content

 Clarification of risks

-When potential risks are detected, the model immediately assesses for ideation, intent, plan, means, and preparatory behavior.
+When potential risks are detected, the model immediately screens for ideation, intent, plan, means, and preparatory behavior.

 Switches into safety-first mode